williamw520/rustymem/README.md

 ## Dependency <a name="Dependency"/>

-The current version of RustMem requires the latest version of Rust at the master branch, 0.8-pre or later.
+The current version of RustyMem requires the latest version of Rust at the master branch, 0.8-pre or later.
 It doesn't work with Rust 0.7 since there are substantial changes between 0.7 and 0.8.

-RustMem is a pure Rust implementation of a Memcached client and not depending on any native Memcached library.
+RustyMem is a pure Rust implementation of a Memcached client and not depending on any native Memcached library.

 ## Download <a name="Download"/>